samhinshaw/blog/_posts/2017-09-13_ligatures.md

 #### RStudio

-First make sure you have version 1.1.x installed.
+First make sure you have version 1.1.x of RStudio installed.
 As of this writing, you must be on the [Preview](https://www.rstudio.com/products/rstudio/download/preview/) (really quite stable) or more experimental [Nightly](https://dailies.rstudio.com/) builds.

 Then set the default font to FiraCode and you're good to go!